google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/html.md

 ## Reorder nodes {: #reorder }

 You can also change the order of DOM nodes.
-For example, on your webpage the navigation menu is near the bottom.
+For example, on your web page the navigation menu is near the bottom.
 To move it to the top:

 1. Find the `<nav>` node in the **DOM Tree** of DevTools.